Australia Student Visa : Requirements, Processing Time, Fees 2025

-Main Features of the New Simplified Student Visa Framework (SSVF) for Australian Student Visa
+What is Simplified Student Visa Framework (SSVF) for Student Visa Australia?

-Earlier the visas were categorized under Immigration Risk wherein students applying from certain countries were categorized under Assessment Level Framework.
-The new guidelines have a new combined country and immigration risk framework instead of the old Assessment Level Framework and paper applications have been permanently discontinued.
-The New SSVF categorizes the students' based on both:
+Earlier, the visas were categorised under Immigration Risk, wherein students applying from certain countries were categorised under the Assessment Level Framework.
+The new guidelines have a new combined country and immigration risk framework instead of the old Assessment Level Framework, and paper applications have been permanently discontinued.
+The New SSVF categorises the students' based on both the student visa Australia:

 1. Nationality

-Note, that a student’s nationality is determined by the passport.
+Note, that the passport determines a student’s nationality.
 Irrespective of where the students are applying for the visa, the nationality on the passport would be considered.
-For instance, an Indian Student staying in the USA and applying for a visa from the USA would be considered under the risk levels as specified for India by the Department of Immigration and Border Protection (DIBP).
+For instance, an Indian Student staying in the USA and applying for a visa from the USA would be considered under the risk levels as specified for India by the Department of Immigration and Border Protection (DIBP) when applying for student visa Australia.

 2. Education Provider’s risk of default

-The table below indicates the classification of students under the new SSVF rule
+The table below indicates the classification of student visa Australia under the SSVF rule:

 SSVF Rule | Country Immigration Risk | |||